When Lean Fails, It Is a Failure of Culture

 Model the way forward and actively encourage open mindfulness among your team.
 Lead them to awareness and organize your Lean adoption.

 The fact that the Lean Construction exists at all is the result of a conscious act of adaptation.
 Academics and building professionals adapted Lean from the manufacturing sector to improve the design and construction process.
 Now, when organizations adopt Lean, it remains necessary they adapt to Lean.
 The counter-measure that prevents failure-to-adapt is Action.
-Companies must direct every action as part of a larger, Lean construction strategy.
+Companies must direct every action as part of larger, Lean construction tools and strategy.

 Our framework, The Lean Progression©, visualizes an overarching Lean strategy, adaptable to the challenges of any company; organized on five levels.